nilslofgren/nilslofgren.github.io/README.md

                                 our society for the better.
 To have the ability to research and develop new tech that is on the horizon for society is my dream.
                                 <h4>Non-Tech related</h4>
-                                I love soccer	, hiking, and team oriented games.
+                                I love soccer, hiking, and team oriented games.
 If I'm not playing any type of game, I'll be reading a book or solving riddles and puzzles to pass the time.
                             </div>
                         </div>